 At 13 weeks, you’re now entering your final days of the first trimester.
-You can breathe a sigh of relief, as miscarriage rates greatly decrease after the first trimester.
-In fact, more than 80 percent of losses happen before the 12-week mark.
-Still, there’s a lot going on with both your body and your baby this week.
-Here’s what you can expect.
+Miscarriage rates greatly decrease after the first trimester.
+There’s also a lot going on with both your body and your baby this week.
+Here’s what you can expect:

-At 13 weeks, your baby has grown to roughly the size of an egg.
-Its intestines, which spent the past couple of weeks growing in the umbilical cord, are returning to the abdomen.
+At 13 weeks, your baby has grown to roughly the size of a peapod.
+Your baby’s intestines, which spent the past couple of weeks growing in the umbilical cord, are returning to the abdomen.
 Tissue around your baby’s head, arms, and legs is slowly fortifying into bone.
 Your little one has even started urinating in the amniotic fluid.
-That may sound gross, but most of this fluid is actually made up of your baby’s urine from now until the end of your pregnancy.
+Most of this fluid will be made up of your baby’s urine from now until the end of your pregnancy.

 In the next few weeks (usually by 17 to 20 weeks) you’ll likely be able to identify your baby’s sex via ultrasound.
-If you have a prenatal appointment coming up, you should easily hear the heartbeat with the use of a Doppler machine.
-You can purchase a similar machine for home, but be aware that they can be difficult to use and sometimes create more anxiety than relief.
+If you have a prenatal appointment coming up, you should hear the heartbeat with the use of a Doppler machine.
+You can purchase a similar machine for home, but be aware that they can be difficult to use.

-Besides round ligament pains and lingering first trimester woes, you should start feeling more energetic.
-Some call the second trimester the “honeymoon period” of pregnancy because most symptoms fade away.
-Enjoy this time when your belly is still small.
-Before you know it, you’ll be in the third trimester and dealing with a host of new complaints, like swollen ankles, back pain, and restless sleep.
+Besides round ligament pain and lingering first trimester symptoms, you should start feeling more energetic.
+Some call the second trimester the “honeymoon period” of pregnancy because most symptoms fade.
+Before you know it, you’ll be in the third trimester and experiencing new symptoms like swollen ankles, back pain, and restless sleep.

-If you’ve been feeling sick up until this part of your pregnancy, don’t fret.
 It’s never too late to start healthy eating habits that will nourish your body and your baby.
 Focus on whole foods that contain lots of vitamins, minerals, and good fats.
-Whole grain toast with peanut butter is a solid way to start the day.
-Fruits high in antioxidants, like berries, make a wonderful snack.
-Try incorporating lean protein from beans, eggs, and oily fish into your meals as well.
+Whole-grain toast with peanut butter is a solid way to start the day.
+Fruits high in antioxidants, like berries, make wonderful snacks.
+Try incorporating lean protein from beans, eggs, and oily fish into your meals.
 Just remember to steer clear of:

 - seafood high in mercury